rzproject/ContactBundle/Resources/doc/index.rst

 If you want a simple contact form only sending an email to you contact mailbox, then you just have to add to your configuration file

-    ihqs_contact:
+    rz_contact:
         connectors:
             email:
                 recipients: cont@ct.me

-It you want to use a custom template/view instead of the default one (IHQSContactBundle:Contact:form.html.twig), you can add the view parameter with the name of your view.
+It you want to use a custom template/view instead of the default one (RzContactBundle:Contact:form.html.twig), you can add the view parameter with the name of your view.
 Example:

-	ihqs_contact:
+	rz_contact:
 	    contact:
 	        form:
 				view:               CompanyExampleBundle:Contact:form.html.twig